mobi-corp/user-guide/markdown/products/route.md

 ## Releasing a plan to Dispatch

+Not seeing what you're looking for?
+Visit the [FAQ](/route/faq) for mobi.Route

 Check back for an updated FAQ section for [mobi.Route](https://www.mobicorp.com/products/route-planning-software-mobiroute/).

 If you have any further support questions, email support at [{{ site.email }}](mailto:{{ site.email }})